Learning Equilibria of Games via Payoff Queries: Congestion games

+To deal with this issue, we introduce the notion of an \emph{equivalent} cost function: two cost functions are said to be equivalent if they assign the same cost to every strategy profile.
+We show that, while it is impossible to find the actual cost function via payoff queries, we can use payoff queries to find an equivalent cost function.

+Our algorithm proceeds inductively over the number of players in the game.
+For the base case, we give an algorithm that finds an equivalent cost function $f'$ such that $f'_e(1)$ is defined for every edge $e$.
+This corresponds to learning all the costs in a one-player congestion game played on $\Gamma$.
+Then, for the inductive step, we show how the costs for an $i$-player game can be used to find the costs in an $i+1$ player game.
+That is, we use the known values of $f'_e(j)$ for $j \le i$ to find the cost of $f'_e(i+1)$ for every edge $e$.
+Therefore, at the end of the algorithm, we have an equivalent cost function $f'$ for an $n$-player game on $\Gamma$, and we can then apply a standard congestion game algorithm \citep{FPT04} in order to solve our game.

+Unlike our work on parallel links, in this section we will not use over-queries at all.
+In each inductive step, when we are considering an $i$-player congestion game, we will make queries that use exactly $i$ players.
+Thus, in the first $n-1$ rounds we will use under-queries, and in the final round we will use normal-queries.
+For the sake of brevity, in this section we will use the word ``query'' to refer to both normal and under-queries.

+As a shorthand for defining queries, we use notation of the form $\s \leftarrow (1 \mapsto p, 3 \mapsto q)$.
+This example defines $\s$ to be a four-player query that assigns 1 player to $p$ and 3 players to $q$, where $p$ and $q$ are paths from the origin to the destination in a symmetric network congestion game.
+We use $\query(\s)$ to denote the outcome of querying $\s$.
+It returns a function~$c_\s$, which gives the cost of each strategy when $\s$ is played.

-\paragraph{Preprocessing} Before we present the algorithm, we describe a required preprocessing step.
-We say that edges $e$ and $e'$ are \emph{dependent} if visiting one implies that we must visit the other.
+\paragraph{Preprocessing.} Our algorithm requires a preprocessing step.
+We say that edges $e$ and~$e'$ are \emph{dependent} if visiting one implies that we must visit the other.
 More formally, $e$ and $e'$ are dependent if, for every $o$-$d$ path $p$, we either have $e, e' \in p$, or we have $e, e' \notin p$.
 We preprocess the game to ensure that there are no pairs of dependent edges.
 To do this, we check every pair of edges $e$ and $e'$, and test whether they are dependent.
 If they are, then we \emph{contract} $e'$, i.e., if $e' = (v, u)$, then we delete $e'$, and set $v = u$.
-The following lemma shows that this preprocessing is valid.
+The following lemma shows that this preprocessing is valid, and therefore, from now on, we can assume that our congestion game contains no pair of dependent edges.